-Services that are covered for you What you must pay when you get these services Laboratory tests \$0 copay for Medicare-covered laboratory services (e.g., urinalysis).
-Prior Authorization may be required.
-Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. \$0 copay for Medicare-covered blood services.
-Other outpatient diagnostic tests - Non-radiological diagnostic services (e.g., allergy test or EKG) \$0 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
-Prior Authorization may be required.
-Other outpatient diagnostic tests (includes complex tests such as CT, MRI, MRA, SPECT) - Radiological diagnostic services, not including flat film X-rays \$275 copay for Medicare-covered diagnostic radiology services.
-Prior Authorization may be required.
-DEXA Scan \$0 copay for DEXA Scan.
+Services that are covered for you What you must pay when you get these services • Laborato ry tests \$0 copay for Medicare-covered laboratory services (e.g., urinalysis).
+Prior Authorization may be required. whole blood that ncluding storage and administration.
+Coverage of cood and packed red cells begins with the first pint of at you need.
+All other components of blood are beginning with the first pint used. \$0 copay for Medicare-covered blood services. tpatient diagnostic tests - Non-radiological diagnostic (e.g., allergy test or EKG) \$0 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
+Prior Authorization may be required. as CT, M tpatient diagnostic tests (includes complex tests such RI, MRA, SPECT) - Radiological diagnostic not including flat film X-rays \$275 copay for Medicare-covered diagnostic radiology services.
+Prior Authorization may be required. • DEXA S can \$0 copay for DEXA Scan.
 Prior Authorization may be required.
 If you receive multiple services from the same service category on the same day at the same facility, you will be responsible to pay the maximum copay amount for that service category at that location.
 However, if the benefit for one service is a copay and the benefit for another service is a coinsurance, you may be asked to pay both the copay and the coinsurance.